KoruX-GNU-Linux/.github/profile/README.md

 # KoruX

-KoruX is a home operating system based on Debian (Bookworm) for developers and entertainment.
-It includes a variety of development tools as well as classic games.
+KoruX is a home operating system based on Debian 12 (Bookworm) for developers and entertainment.
+It includes a variety of development tools as well as ports of classic games.

 ## About the project

-KoruX was created to provide a convenient and functional environment for developers, while also adding a fun element through classic games.
-Key features
+KoruX was created to provide a convenient, minimalist environment for developers—no bloat, just the essentials—while adding a fun element through classic games.
+Key features include:
-include:

 - A set of development packages
 - Live and installed system modes